vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 Our composables always return the following properties:

 - a field containing the API response - when you load or modify the state of the given feature, we generate a new response that is being returned by composable.
-It always has a proper name that refers to its purpose eg. cart, products, category etc.
+It always has a proper name that refers to its purpose, e.g. cart, products, category, etc.
 - `loading` - a field indicating loading state
 - `error` - a field containing errors

-As you always have a pure response in the first field you need another layer to be agnostic of the platform.
+As you always have a pure response in the first field, you need another layer to be agnostic of the platform.
 We do this by using getters.

 Getters are the pure functions that are reading something from the given response and returning an agnostic or primitive type.